-Punch In/Out (REC MODE) ...... page 159 This lets you re-record a specific section of a Song. - Editing Channel Events (CHANNEL) ...... page 160 This lets you edit the channel events.
-For example, you can delete data or transpose notes by channel. - Editing Note or Chord Events (CHORD, 1-16) ...... page 163 This lets you change or delete the recorded notes or chords. - Editing System Event (SYS/EX.) ...... page 165 This lets you change the tempo or the time signature. - Editing Lyrics (LYRICS)...... page 166 This lets you change the Song name or lyrics events.
+- Editing Channel Events (CHANNEL)page 164 This lets you edit the channel events.
+For example, you can delete data or transpose notes by channel. - Editing Note or Chord Events (CHORD, 1-16) page 167 This lets you change or delete the recorded notes or chords.

-Re-Recording a Specific Section - Punch In/Out (REC MODE)
+Re-Recording a Specific Section-Punch In/ Out (REC MODE)

 When re-recording a specific section of an already-recorded Song, use the Punch IN/OUT function.
 In this method, only the data between the Punch In point and the Punch Out point is overwritten with the newly recorded data.
 Keep in mind that the notes before and after the Punch In/Out points are not recorded over, although you will hear them play back normally to guide you in the Punch In/Out timing.
 You can specify the Punch In and Punch Out points as measure numbers beforehand for automatic operation, or manually execute the Punch In/Out recording by using a Foot Pedal or simply by playing the keyboard.
+The explanations here apply to the REC MODE display in step 4 of the "Basic Edit-

-The explanations here apply to the REC MODE display in step 4 of the "Basic Editing Operation" on page 158.
+The explanations here apply to the REC MODE display in step 4 of the "Basic Editing Operation" on page 162.

-- Use the $[1 \blacktriangle \bigtriangledown] [6 \blacktriangle \lor]$ buttons to determine the settings for rerecording (see below). - 2 While holding the SONG [REC] button, press the desired track button.
+- Use the $[1 \triangle \nabla]$ - $[6 \triangle \nabla]$ buttons to determine the settings for rerecording (see below). - While holding the SONG [REC] button, press the desired track button.

-- 3 Press the SONG [ ► / II ] (PLAY/PAUSE) button to start playback.
-Play the keyboard at the Punch In point and stop recording at the Punch Out point. - 4 Press the [I] (SAVE) button to call up the Song Selection display for saving your data, then save the data in the Song Selection display (page 67).
+- Press the SONG [► /] (PLAY/PAUSE) button to start playback.
+Play the keyboard at the Punch In point and stop recording at the Punch Out point. - Press the [I] (SAVE) button to call up the Song Selection display for saving your data, then save the data in the Song Selection display (page 73).